SilentVoid13/Silent_Log/README.md

 - `log_debug`
 - `log_progress`

 Silent_Log supports string formatting.
-It's based on ANSI colors and supports Windows terminals.
+It's based on ANSI colors.
+It doesn't support Windows terminals atm.

 You can suggest me or add yourself a new type of logging message.